 A participatory process is a sequence of participatory activities (e.g. first filling out a survey, then making proposals, discussing them in face-to-face or virtual meetings, and finally prioritizing them) with the aim of defining and making a decision on a specific topic.

 Examples of participatory processes are: a process of electing committee members (where candidatures are first presented, then debated and finally a candidacy is chosen), participatory budgets (where proposals are made, valued economically and voted on with the money available), a strategic planning process, the collaborative drafting of a regulation or norm, the design of an urban space or the production of a public policy plan.

 Take part in this process to design Decidim democratically: you can enter and create debates or propose new features or improvements (please don't use this process to report bugs).

-Any member of the community can make a proposal for a new functionality (either a new module or the improvement of an existing one).
+Any member of the community can make a proposal for a new feature or the improvement of an existing one.

 Proposals can receive endorsements, although these are not decisive for a proposal to be included on the roadmap.
 The endorsements serve as indicators of the interest of the proposal or the need it covers.
 The comments to the proposals are also enabled, to collectively elaborate the initial idea and bring it to a productive result.

 We always encourage discussion of features and direction for current and future versions of Decidim, within the following guidelines:

 - A little discussion is great.
 However, we try to avoid having too much discussion in favor of Try it first.

 - In the event that there isn’t any kind of real consensus in the discussion, or significant disagreement among a minority in the discussion, the Product team reserves the right to make arbitrarily binding decisions and move forward.

 - In the case where it’s kind of a UI or design thing where there’s no way to have a solution that can satisfy everyone, our philosophy is: